vrsreeganesh/MatlabxCUDA/_sources/Chapters/Sections/ImageDecimation.md

 ```

 <!-- ======================================================================= -->
+<div style="margin-top: 6mm;"></div>

-Since filtering is a collaborative processing, we use shared memory for this.
-For this code we're using dynamic shared memory, so we declare the pointer we'll be using to point to the shared-memory in the following manner
+Due to the collaborative nature of our process, we'll be using shared-memory for this.
+We stick to using dynamic shared-memory.
+Here, we declare the pointer that will be used to point to the contents of the shared-memory.
 ```C
     // declaring shared memory
     extern __shared__ double sharedMem[];
 ```

 <!-- ======================================================================= -->
+<div style="margin-top: 6mm;"></div>

-Next, we produce mapping from the thread-address to output-index that particular block is responsible for.
-This is followed by obtaining the linear-index for the same output-index.
-This is done in the following manner
+Next, we produce the mapping from the block-address to the data-address.
+Since each block(and consequently, the threads under it) is assigned the responsibility of producing the output for a pixel, the mapping from the blocks to the data-structure will reflect the same.
 ```C
 // Getting coordinates of the final Output
     const int tidx = blockIdx.x;